chloeam/blank-slate/blog/_posts/2016-01-16-second-year-fall-overview.md

 ## Computer Imaging II

 This is the second class in a series of three technical classes in the Adobe software.
-The [first taught us Illustrator]({% post_url /blog/2015-09-10-first-year-spring-overview %}#computer-imaging-i), and this one taught us Photoshop.
+The [first taught us Illustrator]({% post_url 2015-09-10-first-year-spring-overview %}#computer-imaging-i), and this one taught us Photoshop.
 On the first day, our professor emphasized that he wasn't so much teaching us Photoshop as he was teaching us how to be comfortable learning how to use the software on our own.
 He'd show us the basics, and it's up to us to do the rest.

 We started off with a ton of lectures and exercises meant to familiarize us with Photoshop and digital imaging.
 We learned about color modes, file formats, and Photoshop tools.
 We'd get a short demonstration in clipping paths and masks, and then the homework was to mask objects out of their backgrounds.
 The second half of the class was comprised of photo-heavy projects.
 We had to take all of the photos for the projects ourselves, and it was as much an exercise in photography as it was in Photoshop.

 ### Type and Image
 {:.no_toc}

 For the first project, we drew words out of a hat and had to depict them using 3D type and images.
 I got "pianissimo," meaning very quiet or soft.
 I absolutely hated this project because it was finicky and time-consuming.

 <img src="/img/computer-imaging-2/pianissimo.jpg" alt="The word pianissimo with objects that exemplefy its meaning">

 ### Robot
 {:.no_toc}

 Our professor told us to take apart an old mechanical object and photograph its parts, but we didn't know what we'd use the photos for.
 Eventually, we found out that we were going to take the photos into Photoshop and turn the machine parts into a robot.
 I took apart an alarm clock and stereo tuner.

 <img src="/img/computer-imaging-2/robot.jpg" alt="A robot made out of parts from an old alarm clock and stereo tuner">

 ### Self Portrait
 {:.no_toc}

 The goal of this self portrait was to make a Photoshop collage of ourselves consisting of objects and textures that are meaningful to us.
 The hair is made up of scanned pages from my old diary and favorite books, the facial highlights are paintings I've done, and the glasses are my favorite shirt.
 This is one of my favorite projects of the year even though it is yet another self portrait.

 <img src="/img/computer-imaging-2/portrait.jpg" alt="Self portrait of Chloe Atchue-Mamlet composed of meaningful objects to her">

-<a href="{% post_url /portfolio/2015-12-14-self-portrait-collage %}" class="button">See the project in my portfolio</a>
+<a href="{% post_url 2015-12-14-self-portrait-collage %}" class="button">See the project in my portfolio</a>

 Overall, this class was really great.
 I learned a lot, my workflow in Photoshop got significantly more efficient, and I got to create interesting projects.

 ## Photography I

 This black and white digital photography course was all about learning the basics and starting to explore.
-In the very first class we went over how to properly expose a photo by adusting shutter speed, aperture, and ISO, and I was completely overwhelmed.
+In the very first class we went over how to properly expose a photo by adjusting shutter speed, aperture, and ISO, and I was completely overwhelmed.
 But we took at least 100 photos each week, and eventually properly exposing a photo became second nature to me.

 Each assignment consisted of taking 100 photos, narrowing them down to 25 favorites, and then picking five favorites out of those to edit and submit for critique.

 ### Positive and Negative Space
 {:.no_toc}

 Our first project was capturing photos showing an interesting relationship between positive and negative space.
 These photos were supposed to transcend subject, so what the photo looked like was much more important than the thing I was taking a picture of.

 <img src="/img/photography-1/leaves.jpg" alt="">